edgexfoundry/edgex-docs/docs_src/design/adr/0005-Service-Self-Config.md

 - The main Snap will need to be changed to remove config seed.
 - Config seed code (currently in edgex-go repo) is to be removed.
 - Any service specific environmental overrides currently on config seed need to be moved to the specific service(s).
 - The Docker configuration files and directory (example:  https://github.com/edgexfoundry/edgex-go/blob/master/cmd/core-data/res/docker/configuration.toml) that are used to populate the config seed for Docker containers can be eliminated from all the services.
+- In cmd/security-secretstore-setup, there is only a docker configuration.toml.
+This file will be moved rather than deleted.
 - Documentation would need to reflect removal of config seed and "self seeding" process.
 - Removes any potential issue with past race conditions (as experienced with the Edinburgh release) as each service is now responsible for its own configuration.
   > There are still high availability concerns that need to be considered and not covered in this ADR at this time.
 - Removes some confusion on the part of users as to why a service (config-seed) starts and immediately exits.
 - Minimal impact to development cycles and release schedule
+- Configuration endpoints in all services need to ensure the environmental variables are reflected in the configuration data returned (this is a system management impact).
 - Docker files will need to be modified to remove setting profile=docker
 - Docker compose files will need to be changed to add environmental overrides for removal of docker profiles.
 These should go in the global environment section of the compose files for those overrides that apply to all services.
 Example:
 ~~~~~
 # all common shared environment variables defined here:
 x-common-env-variables: &common-variables
   EDGEX_SECURITY_SECRET_STORE: "false"
-  edgex_configuration_provider: consul.http://edgex-core-consul:8500
+  EDGEX_CONFIGURATION_PROVIDER: consul.http://edgex-core-consul:8500
   Clients_CoreData_Host: edgex-core-data
   Clients_Logging_Host: edgex-support-logging
   Logging_EnableRemote: "true"